Figure 2Full-size Image(128 Kb)

 Video and photography ground-truthing of the California State Waters has also been completed for California's mainland waters.
-Please check the Progress page for the lastest information, and visit the CSMP Video and Photography Portal (http://dev.axiomalaska.com/maps/search/usgs.html), which hosts 550 Kilometers (km) of trackline video and 87,000 photographs.
+Please check the Progress page for the latest information, and visit the CSMP Video and Photography Portal (http://dev.axiomalaska.com/maps/search/usgs.html), which hosts 550 Kilometers (km) of trackline video and 87,000 photographs.

-Video, photographs, and real-time observations of sea floor geology and biological cover recorded from a towed camera sled help develop and varify derivative products based on the swath bathymetry and backscatter data.
+Video, photographs, and real-time observations of seafloor geology and biological cover recorded from a towed camera sled help develop and verify derivative products based on the swath bathymetry and backscatter data.

-Figure 8 and Figure 9 show examples of sea floor video and photographs collected within California State Waters.
+Figure 8 and Figure 9 show examples of seafloor video and photographs collected within California State Waters.
 Figure 8 is an example of a seafloor video showing boulders and cobbles, and red gorgonia.
 The green lights are the paired lasers used to scale features on the seafloor.
-Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anenomes.
+Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anemones.

 The video is fed up to TV monitors on the ship and real-time observations are recorded into a database using programmable key-pads.
-Over 90 possible geological and biological observations can be recorded during any observation period which occur once per minute for a length of 10 seconds.
-Geologic observations include compostion (i.e. rock, sand), complexity, and local slope.
-Biological observations include biological complexity, cover, and a varity of invertebrate species, and demersal fish.
+Over 90 possible geological and biological observations can be recorded during any observation period, which occur once per minute for a length of 10 seconds.
+Geologic observations include composition (i.e. rock, sand), complexity, and local slope.
+Biological observations include biological complexity, cover, and a variety of invertebrate species, and demersal fish.
 The observations can quickly be added to a GIS and compared with the swath bathymetry and backscatter data.

 The towed camera sled video, photographs, and real-time observations are being used to collect presence/absence data of macro-invertebrates and their associated sediment types, depth, and latitude.
-At the National Marine Fisheries Service (NMFS) this information is entered into programs like PRIMER and R to determine habitat associated community structures and to develop multivariate models using logistic regression to predict the distribution of key species (including some deepsea coral species).
-Coupling these results with a seafloor character map with spatial information on sediment type and depth, we hope to map the probability of predicting the occurrence of these important communities on a coast-wide scale.
+At the National Marine Fisheries Service (NMFS) this information is entered into programs like PRIMER and R to determine habitat associated community structures and to develop multivariate models using logistic regression to predict the distribution of key species (including some deep-sea coral species).
+Coupling these results with a seafloor character map with spatial information on sediment type and depth, we hope to map the probability of occurrence of these important communities on a coast-wide scale.
 These maps will provide managers, policy makers, and the public with information that can be used in the conservation and management of sustainable marine resources.
-Current work is being done on data collected from around the Santa Barbara area.
+Current analysis is being done on data collected from the Santa Barbara Channel.

 Figure 10 is an example of video observations over shaded relief bathymetry and corresponding seafloor photographs.
 The red dots on the map indicate observations of sediment (sand or mud), while blue dots indicate observations of hard ground (rock, boulder).
 The photograph taken at the hard ground observation (top) over a pinnacle shows an almost vertical rock wall.
 The photograph taken over a flat seafloor with a sediment observation (bottom) shows a seafloor covered in coarse sands.